harness/ff-react-client-sdk/README.md

 1. Using `asyncMode` mode without `cache` or `initialEvaluations` and where the SDK is still initializing.
 2. The flag identifier is incorrect (e.g., due to a typo).
-3. The wrong API key is being used, and the expected flags are not available for that project.
+3. The `Event.ERROR_AUTH` event is emitted, which means that a non-recoverable error occurred, such as a wrong API key is being used or authentication failed, and the expected flags are not available for that project.

 ```typescript jsx
 <FFContextProvider